Starship Paediatric Neurosurgery

-Brain tumours may be primary (they arise in the brain or nearby tissue) or metastatic (they have originated in another part of the body and travelled to the brain).
-Primary tumours may either be benign (they do not spread to other tissues) or malignant (they spread).
+Brain tumours may be primary (they arise in the brain or spinal cord) or metastatic (they have originated in another part of the body and travelled to the brain).
+Primary tumours are the most common paediatric tumour and may either be benign (slow growing) or malignant (aggressive).
+The type of tumour is usually diagnosed after surgery or biopsy.
+Histology can take 7-10 working days.

 Surgery may be the only treatment approach for a brain tumour, or it may be used in combination with radiation therapy and/or chemotherapy.
-Typically, the skull is opened up (craniotomy) giving the surgeon access to the tumour and allowing removal of as much of the tumour as possible without damaging brain tissue.
+Typically, the skull is opened up (craniotomy) giving the surgeon access to the tumour and allowing removal of as much of the tumour as safely as possible.
+There are a small number of tumours that are inoperable, meaning that the tumour cannot be safely removed without significant neurological deficit and/or death.

-Radiation therapy uses high energy x-rays to kill abnormal cells, while chemotherapy uses chemicals (medicines) to destroy cancer cells.
+Radiation therapy uses high energy x-rays to kill abnormal cells, while chemotherapy uses chemicals (drugs) to destroy cancer cells.